bitwiseworks/pyqt4-os2/doc/sphinx/build_system.rst

         used to build the PyQt4 modules.
 These should also be used when building bindings that ``%Import`` any PyQt4 modules.

+    .. attribute:: pyqt_stubs_dir

+        .. versionadded:: 4.12

+        The name of the base directory where PyQt4's PEP 484 stub files are installed.

     .. attribute:: pyqt_version

         The PyQt4 version as a 3 part hexadecimal number (e.g. v4.0.1 is